micmath/Rhino-Require/README.md

 Rhino-Require
 ====

+> NOTICE: This project is no longer necessary: as of version 1.7R3, Mozilla Rhino has a built-in, fully compliant CommonJS module implementation which you should use.
+I leave this project here only for reference.

 A nodejs-like implementation of the commonjs `require` function, implemented to be compatible with the Mozilla Rhino JavaScript engine.